The Interpreter (2005 film): Filming in UN buildings

-Parts of The Interpreter were filmed inside the UN General Assembly and Security Council chambers.
-It was the first film to shoot at the location, with the movie's producers receiving formal permission from the UN in March 2004.

-The producers earlier approached the UN about filming there before, but their initial request was turned down.
-The production would have relocated to Toronto with a constructed set; however, this would have substantially increased costs, and so Sydney Pollack approached then-Secretary-General Kofi Annan directly, and personally negotiated permission to film inside the United Nations.
+Scenes were filmed inside the UN General Assembly and Security Council chambers in March 2004, making the film the first film to shoot at the location.
+After initial requests to film within the United Nations were denied, and faced with increased production costs to use a constructed set in Toronto, Pollack approached then-Secretary-General Kofi Annan directly, and personally negotiated permission to film inside the UN.
 Annan, commenting about the permission for The Interpreter, said that:

 … the intention was really to do something dignified, something that is honest and reflects the work that this Organization does.
 And it is with that spirit that the producers and the directors approached their work, and I hope you will all agree they have done that.

-The first scenes at UN Headquarters were shot in early March 2004.
 The filming took place on weekends, public holidays, or nights so as not to disturb the regular work of the UN, and the set was closed to tourists and UN staff.
 Ambassadors at the UN had hoped to appear in the film, but actors were asked to play the roles of diplomats.
 Spain's UN Ambassador Inocencio Arias jokingly complained that his "opportunity to have a nomination for the Oscar next year went away because of some stupid regulation."